kchu25/CDLmotif.jl/README.md

 ```

 ### MEME
 This software currently requires the installation of [MEME](https://meme-suite.org/meme/doc/download.html) (We use MEME's utility function fasta-shuffle-letters to create a control dataset to calculate the significance of each discovered motif using fisher exact test).
-Once MEME is installed, make sure you add MEME's utilities path to your PATH environment variable.
+Once MEME is installed, add MEME's utilities path to your PATH environment variable.
 On Linux operating systems, you can do so by adding the following line to your .bashrc:

 ```bash
 export PATH=<path to where MEME is installed>/meme/bin:$PATH